CN3ves/DataScienceNotes/pages/python.md

 ### Subsetting

 To acess the value of a list, Python uses a 0-index bases sytems.
 This means that, each value within a list is assigned a index value, starting from 0.
 As such, extracting a value from a list requires passing the index value to a list using square brackets **list[index]**. conviniently, Python additionally allows the using of negative indeces, that is, couting backwards from the last element of the list.
+List contents are accessed by index using bracket notation; just like strings.

+Note in this example that we start counting list items at 0, just like we do with strings.
+This may still seem strange, but that's simply how we count sequences like lists and strings in Python.
+ZERO INDEXED
+Similar syntax is used to update an item at a particular index in a list.
 ```
 x = ["a", "b", "c", "d"]
 # Indexing a list